flaing/meteor-phonegap/README.md

 meteor-phonegap
 ===============

-**Meteor** is awesome. **Phonegap** is cool.
+**[Meteor](http://meteor.com/)** is awesome. **[Phonegap](http://phonegap.com/)** is cool.
 Now let's make it easy for everyone to use both.
-We don't want Eclipse as it's mostly a waste of time, cpu cycles and disk space for folks who prefer simple editors like vim and Emacs.
+At this point `meteor-phonegap` is a quick way to turn a Meteor project into an Android Phonegap app.

-We'll first focus on Android here, although it's probably not too hard to add support for other platforms as well.
+Later on we'll support more platforms and possibly plug into build.phonegap.com.

 **First step** is to install the Android SDK and Phonegap itself.
 Since I did this a long time ago and all is still good I'm not documenting this here now.

-I'm still not 100% sure about the relationship between Cordova and Phonegap but I came across a pretty cool cli tool.
+I'm still not 100% sure about the relationship between Cordova and Phonegap but the `cordova` cli tool is extremely useful.
 We presume you kinda know what `npm` is and you have it installed on your system.
 Now, make sure `node` is up-to-date (at least v0.8.20 around February 2013) and run the following: